-The net assets of the Fund as at 31 March 2018 have increased by £144m to £3,418m (2017: increased by £545m to £3,274m).
-This is primarily due to an increase in the market value of its investments under management.
+All investment assets are included in the financial statements on a fair value basis as at the reporting date.
+The net assets of the Environment Agency Active Pension Fund as at 31 March 2019 have increased by £279m to £3,697m (2018: increased by £144m to £3,418m).
+This is due to an increase in the market value of its investments under management.